Procurement and Commissioning Strategy

 We are committed to ensuring our procurement benefits the Borough by adding social value.
 By creating job opportunities and supporting the local supply chain, we can have an impact on our local community.
 In conjunction with the Council's Contract Standing Orders, this Strategy will outline the Council's key objectives, principles, goals and responsibilities in its strategic approach to procurement.

-5. The Objectives of the Council's Strategy
+4. The objectives of the Council's Strategy

 The Council's corporate priorities are:

-- A strong and growing economy
+- a strong and growing economy

-- Improved housing and strong communities
+- improved housing and strong communities

-- High-quality and sustainable environment
+- high-quality and sustainable environment

-- An efficient and effective council
+- an efficient and effective council

 This Strategy sets out below a number of objectives - which the Council will seek to focus on throughout all procurement activity.
 The objectives are aimed to align with and support the Council's corporate priorities.
 The objectives of this Strategy are: